terrymun/Fluidbox/README.md

 - **The latest release of jQuery 1.x** (minimum requirement: jQuery &gt;1.7), available from [Google's jQuery API](http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js) at `http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js`

-Note that the **imagesloaded jQuery plugin** is no longer required.
+Note that the **imagesloaded jQuery plugin** is no longer required as of v1.2.8 and above.

 Fluidbox allows you to throttle the `$(window).resize()` event, and this is only possible with [Paul Irish's debounced resize function](http://www.paulirish.com/2009/throttled-smartresize-jquery-event-handler/).
 The small script has been included in the plugin by default, but I would like to extend my gratitude to Paul for making it available, and for allowing me to include it in this plugin.